Three.js documentation

 We will discover how to create our own shaders in a future lesson.
 For now, let's use Three.js materials.

-The starter doesn't contain any object.
+The starter doesn't contain any object and you should get a black render.
 This is an excellent occasion to revise the basics of creating Meshes.

 To test the materials, we should prepare a lovely scene and load some textures.